OmerBentzi/La-Pasta-Website.github.io/README.md

 Welcome to **LaPasta**, a web application that allows users to conveniently order delicious Italian cuisine from our restaurant.
 This repository contains all the code and resources required to run the website smoothly.
 Whether you're craving pasta, pizza, or any other Italian specialty, LaPasta has got you covered!

+What so special about us ? is that you have a reservation system that is connected to WhatsApp and the details of the reservation go directly to the owner of the restaurant.

 <img src="./images/LaPastaLogo.png" alt="LaPasta Logo" width="200">